|Pastor||Father Bernardin Mugabo|

 Please contact the school office to set up a school tour and to meet with Mrs. Smith.

 Mrs. Christine Castellon came to St. John the Evangelist Catholic School in 1998 as the kindergarten teacher.
-After three years, she graduated to first grade and found her ‘happy place'.
+After three years, she graduated to first grade and found her ‘happy place’.
 Prior to St. John’s, Chris taught preschool and was busy raising her four children.
 Mrs. Castellon is third generation born San Franciscan and grew up in Concord, graduating from Carondelet High School.
 She holds a B.A. in History and a B.A. in Government from Sacramento State University as well as her California State Teaching Credential.
+Chris is the moderator for SJE’s Jr. Saint Vincent de Paul Society and helps coach students for the Diocesan Mental Math Bowl.
 She loves Disneyland, Yosemite, traveling, and the San Francisco Giants.

 St. John the Evangelist Catholic School feels like home to me.
 My classroom is filled with: student’s work, birds, fish, and turtles.
 In first grade we share: hard work, good times, and laughter.
 To be able to see our preschool children giggling on their playground and watch them grow into my first graders is such a pleasure.
 Seeing students as they move through the grades grow and mature and become competent, loving, kind, caring, faith-filled young adults is both an honor and privilege.
 We are family!